-Hybrids have not only replaced the long irons but in many cases, the fairway woods have made room for a hybrid in the bag.
-Fairway woods from 3 down to 5 have been replaced, and a 7 fairway wood is indeed a rarity.
-3 Iron and 4 iron equivalents are the most common hybrids, with the 1 and 2 iron being mostly ignored.
+Hybrids have not only replaced the long irons, but in many cases, the fairway woods have made room for a hybrid in the bag.
+Fairway woods from 3 to 5 have been replaced, and a 7-fairway wood is a rarity.
+3-iron and 4-iron equivalents are the most common hybrids, with the 1 and 2 iron being mostly ignored.

 Wrapping It Up

 What is a hybrid golf club and what are the benefits of using a hybrid?

 I hope this article on hybrid golf clubs explained has shed some light on the benefits of using a hybrid club and the versatility you will get from a single club.

 Another benefit of hybrids is that it offers most golfers more confidence at address.
 Those that were intimidated by their long irons will be a lot more comfortable hitting a hybrid.
 This confidence is important and should help many players.

 Initially, hybrids were considered an alternative for beginners, but they are now used by many golfers, even those with low handicaps and, increasingly, pro golfers.

 Read more about: The Best Hybrid Clubs for High Handicappers